ThomasMTurner/Educate/README.md

 I'm hoping to write a wrapper gateway at some point which deals with managing the lifecycle of the system and ensuring everything runs without as much user input.

 ## System In-Depth
-More detail about how the project works internally can be found in the following article: ().
+[This article includes more details on the internals of the project if you are interested](https://complexity314.substack.com/p/devlog-1-the-joy-of-search-part-1).
 If you enjoy the article and the rest of the page, it would be much appreciated if you subscribe (it is completely free and I don't intend to change this into the near future).